aislinn.jpg

 8. This paper links two approaches to biased interpretations of information: non-Bayesian updating and model misspecification.
 We show that misspecified models can be decomposed into an updating rule and belief forecast, derive necessary and sufficient conditions for an updating rule and belief forecast to have a misspecified model representation, and show that the representation is unique.
 Finally, we explore two ways to select belief forecasts--- introspection-proof and naive consistent.
 This highlights the belief restrictions implicit in the misspecified model approach and shows how to identify a misspecified model from belief data.

-NEW PAPER MAY 2023: [link to working paper]
+NEW VERSION JULY 2024 [link to working paper]

 10. This paper explores how features of the learning environment interact with cognitive constraints to determine whether agents under- or overreact to information.
 We develop a model of belief updating when agents are subject to limited attention and cognitive noise, and use it to generate predictions about how agents react to information.
 Our model predicts underreaction when the state space is simple, signals are precise, and the prior is flat or diffuse; it predicts overreaction when the state space is complex, signals are noisy, and the prior is concentrated.
 A series of experiments provide direct support for these theoretical predictions.

-NEW PAPER JULY 2023: [link to working paper]
+NEW VERSION AUGUST 2024 [link to working paper]

 11. A Cognitive Foundation for Perceiving Uncertainty, with Josh Hascher, Alex Imas, Michael Ungeheuer and Martin Weber.